kadojs/kado/doc/Developer.md

 ## Merging

 We will be accepting pull requests against the core and all of its modules respectively.

 There is nothing special that I know of working with submodules and merging.
 If, though, something happens to come up I will add it here.

 ## Modules

 Kado modules drive the entire user space system which comprises the actionable code.

-The plugin format follows a rather loose format to provide agility with different progamming languages and non web based programs.
+The plugin format follows a rather loose format to provide agility with different programming languages and non web based programs.

 ### Example Module Structure